 As far as the Internet speed is concerned, this place offers the average download speed of 15.43Mbps.

-One thing you should keep in mind if you intend on working in cafes is that the people tend to get really loud.
+One thing you should keep in mind if you intend to work in cafes is that the people tend to get really loud.
 The policy of keeping your conversation quiet doesn’t really affect Serbian people.
 While this is something you’ll probably learn to love about them, you may not appreciate it while you’re trying to work.

-Other than that, I personally love coming to Serbian cafes, not only to work, but for good, cheap coffee, too.
+Other than that, we love Serbian cafes, not only for work, but for good, cheap coffee, too.

-What I love about it is the captivating interior and a specific ambient.
-Located in Gundulicev Venac 59a, it is a place I’d recommend both for working and enjoying a coffee after a long work day with your friends.
+One of our favorites is Aviator.
+What we love about it is the captivating interior and a specific ambient.
+Located in Gundulicev Venac 59a, it is a place we’d recommend both for working and enjoying a coffee after a long work day with your friends.

 In addition, it has a great WiFi connection and the AC, which makes it suitable for working.
 Also, the fact that it has the best coffee in town is yet another reason to love this place.

-Speaking of the best coffee in town, if I had to pick a close second, it would have to be Kafeterija.
+Speaking of the best coffee in town, it would have to be Kafeterija.
 Besides the actual coffee, it also offers a gorgeous ambient which could definitely serve as a place of work and relaxation.

-I believe this is what you’ve been waiting for the entire post, which is why I’ve purposely left it for the very end.
-All the previous things may or may not have been particularly exciting, but I know for a fact that you’re going to enjoy this aspect of your Belgrade visit.
+All the previous things may or may not have been particularly exciting, but you’re going to enjoy this aspect of your Belgrade visit.

-Serbia is known to have a very unique, world-famous kitchen.
-Even if you decide to completely ignore their food (which I predict to be impossible), you’ll still be able to find a lot of Italian, French, Chinese, Japanese, and other international dishes on the restaurant menu.
+Serbia’s cuisine is world-renowned for its unique flavors and traditional dishes..
+Even if you decide to completely ignore their food, you’ll still be able to find a lot of Italian, French, Chinese, Japanese, and other international dishes on the restaurant menu.

 What you’ll notice during your stay is that Serbs are hedonists in every sense of the word.
 They simply can’t imagine a single day without a good meal.
 Even if you didn’t care about food before, you’re bound to give into the guilty pleasures while in Belgrade.